spotDL/spotify-downloader/README.md

 # Spotify-Downloader

-**There is a v3 of spotdl now being maintained by other folks on https://github.com/spotDL/spotify-downloader.
+**There is a v3 of spotdl now being maintained by other folks on https://github.com/spotDL/spotify-downloader.**

-However, I personally find its usage not as flexibile as v2 as of yet, so I'll be passively fixing bugs in v2 arising from YouTube changing their algorithms, so I can keep v2 usable for myself.
-I won't be adding any new features to v2.
-I don't really use spotdl as often as I used to so there's little personal motivation to keep maintaining it any further.**
+**However, I personally find its usage not as flexible as v2 as of yet, so I'll be passively fixing bugs in v2 arising only from YouTube changing their algorithms and will also accept Issues/PRs for the same.
+I won't be adding any new features nor will I be fixing any other bugs in v2.
+Issues and PRs for anything else will be rejected too.**

+**I don't really use spotdl as often as I used to, so there's little personal motivation to maintain it any further from my side.
+Sorry about that.**

 [![PyPi](https://img.shields.io/pypi/v/spotdl.svg)](https://pypi.org/project/spotdl/2.2.2/)
 [![Docs Build Status](https://readthedocs.org/projects/spotdl/badge/?version=v2.2.2)](https://spotdl.readthedocs.io/en/v2.2.2/)